Walking the Hodder

 Starting

 the Hodder as it enters the Ribble.
-The walk continues to Higher
+The walk continues to High Hodder Bridge and returns

 to Hurst Green via Stonyhurst College.